duckShooter/orange_gi/README.md

 ---

+## __Note About The Population of Database Tabels__
+The database will be automatically created by Hibernate/ORM if not constructed already using `database/schema.sql` file.

+I've provided a `database/data.sql` file which contains sql scripts for populating tables with data manually.
+Alternatively, if you don't manually add any data in the database, the application will bootstrap it with data automatically.

+---

 ## __Deployment__
 I'm using __Maven 3.5__ as build tool and __Tomcat 9__ as servlet container for deployment
 You can deploy on another application server if you like, nonetheless, I only use Tomcat